pmelsted/bifrost/README.md

 ## Requirements

-In order to compile and use Bifrost, you need a machine running a 64 bits POSIX-compliant UNIX or MacOS operating system.
-Bifrost successfully compiles with GCC and Clang.
+In order to compile and use Bifrost, you need a machine running a 64 bits POSIX-compliant UNIX or MacOS operating system, GCC >= 5.0 or a recent C++11 capable compiler.
+Bifrost successfully compiles with GCC 5.3 and Clang 4.
 Bifrost successfully runs on Ubuntu and MacOS.

 In order to compile Bifrost, you will need Cmake version 2.8.12 minimum (https://cmake.org/) and zlib (https://zlib.net/).
 All can be downloaded and installed by following the instructions on their respective websites.
 It is however most likely that at least few of them are available via a package manager for your operating system.